esheldon/fitsio/README.md

   concise.
 You cannot use this macro in between calls to `RELEASE_GIL` and `CAPTURE_GIL`.

 All of these macros (except `NOGIL`) must be followed by a semicolon when used in C code (e.g., `ALLOW_NOGIL;`).
-You must also take care to properly unlock the FITS file pointer and/or release the GIL for all possible execution paths through your function (including branches for error handling).
+You must also take care to properly unlock the global lock and/or release the GIL for all possible execution paths through your function (including branches for error handling).
 C `goto` statements can be very helpful for this task.

-In the C wrapper of `cfitsio` on Python 3.13 and above, we always lock the underlying FITS file pointer, and we do our best to release the GIL during I/O and/or long-running operations.
+In the C wrapper of `cfitsio` on Python 3.13 and above, we always employ a global lock for non-reentrant builds of `cfitsio`, and we do our best to release the GIL during I/O and/or long-running operations.

 ## TODO